Worldle, a new country-guessing game, offers frustrating fun for geography buffs - NewsBreak

 On Tuesday morning, the game was also switched over to a new server to accommodate the influx in players, according to the creator.

 “We are too many,” he wrote on Twitter.
-“I need to change my hosting service.”Wordle has officially moved to New York Times website
+“I need to change my hosting service.”How to protect yourself from skyrocketing SIM-swapping attacks

 Obviously, Worldle might not be everyone’s idea of a good time — specifically, folks who never bothered to memorize the shape of the Northern Mariana Islands.
 On the flip side, people who are well-versed in world geography might find the game a little too easy, which is a problem @teuteuf prepared for by giving players the option to hide the outline completely or “randomly” rotate the image of the country.